-In fact, most regimes in the Middle East, including non-Arab countries like Israel and Turkey, had been praying that Donald Trump could have remained in power for another term.
+Most regimes in the Middle East, including non-Arab countries like Israel and Turkey, had been praying that Donald Trump could remain in power for another term.
 The pragmatic approach of the Trump Administration, which relied on ‘personal diplomacy’ was the perfect political language to interact with and influence the decisions of Middle East leaders.
-This proximate, non-institutional, communication between Trump and the leaders of the region, created a better off situation for all Middle East countries, while cornered Iran, the biggest enemy of the region, in a tough spot.
+This proximate, non-institutional, communication between Trump and the leaders of the region, created a better-off situation for all Middle East countries while cornering Iran, the biggest enemy of the region, in a tough spot.

-The Middle East uncertainties towards Biden Administration were magnified by the fact that during his electoral campaign, Biden was largely vague about his prospected foreign policy in the Middle East.
-When asked about the Middle East, he only repeated some nostalgic phrases from the Obama era about adopting a new approach towards the Islamic world.
-He was mainly pre-occupied by China and the economic threat it represents to the long-term position of the United States as the most politically, economically, and militarily powerful country in the world.
+The Middle East uncertainties towards the Biden Administration were magnified by the fact that during his electoral campaign, Biden was largely vague about his prospected foreign policy in the Middle East.
+When asked about the Middle East, he only repeated some nostalgic phrases from the Obama era about adopting a new approach toward the Islamic world.
+He was mainly preoccupied with China and the economic threat it represents to the long-term position of the United States as the most politically, economically, and militarily powerful country in the world.